What is a car battery?

 Car batteries can fail at the most inconvenient of times

-Battery failure is one of the leading causes of starting trouble, whether because of lights being left on, a charging system problem or other causes.
-Or in some cases the battery has met its life expectancy.
+Battery failure is one of the leading causes of starting trouble, whether because of lights being left on, a charging system problem, or the battery has met its life expectancy.

-Over time these components will eventually wear out, reasons that can speed up your battery wearing out are:
+Over time these components will eventually wear out.
+Things that can speed up your battery wearing out are:

 Your local Kmart Tyre & Auto Service store will: